reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

 **Spring Data Elasticsearch provides a simple interface to perform these operations on Elasticsearch as an alternative to using the REST APIs directly.**

-In this article, we will use Spring Data Elasticsearch to highlight the main capabilities of Elasticsearch - indexing of documents and searching - and finally build a simple search application for searching products in a product inventory.
+Here we will use Spring Data Elasticsearch to demonstrate the indexing and search capabilities of Elasticsearch, and towards the end, build a simple search application for searching products in a product inventory.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-elasticsearch" %}